-I am pleased to present the Shrewsbury and Telford Hospitals NHS Trust Quality Account for 2019 to 2020.
-This document is an honest reflection of our performance in relation to quality, safety and patient care, challenges and achievements during 2019 to 2020.
+I am pleased to present The Shrewsbury and Telford Hospital NHS Trust Quality Account for 2019/20.
+This document is an honest reflection of our performance in relation to quality, safety and patient care, challenges and achievements during 2019/20.